brege/oshea-plugins/d3-histogram-slide/README.md

   Expected Front Matter:
     - title: (string) The title of the slide, which will be displayed in an H1 tag.
-    - md_to_pdf_plugin: (string) Should be set to "d3-histogram-slide" to invoke this plugin.
+    - oshea_plugin: (string) Should be set to "d3-histogram-slide" to invoke this plugin.

   Configuration Notes (d3-histogram-slide.config.yaml):
     - css_files: Point to your custom CSS.